virajmavani/semi-auto-image-annotation-tool/README.md

    Please make sure `tensorflow` is installed as per your systems requirements.
    Also, make sure Keras 2.1.3 or higher is installed.

-3) Download the [pretrained model](https://github.com/fizyr/keras-retinanet/releases/download/0.2/resnet50_coco_best_v2.0.2.h5) and save it in a new directory named "snapshots" in the root of the repository.
+3) Download the [pretrained weights](https://github.com/fizyr/keras-retinanet/releases/download/0.2/resnet50_coco_best_v2.0.2.h5) and save it in /snapshots.

 ### Dependencies